 - Any paper in which a candidate is enrolled in any year shall be examined in that year.

-- Examinations shall consist of such written papers and such oral and practical examinations as the examiners may require.
+- Examinations for DTEC 501-505 shall consist of such written papers and such oral and practical examinations as the examiners may require.

-- A candidate who fails an examination may, on the recommendation of the examiners, be permitted by the Faculty to be re-examined at another time.
+- A candidate who fails an examination in 5(b) may, on the recommendation of the examiners, be permitted by the Faculty to be re-examined at another time.

 - The thesis shall be assessed by at least two examiners, at least one of whom shall be external to the University.

-- The candidate's supervisor shall not be an examiner but may make a report on the work of the candidate for the Head of Department concerned.
+- The candidate's supervisor shall not be an examiner but may make a report on the work of the candidate for the Convener of Examiners.

-- Each examiner shall supply a written report on the thesis and recommend a mark and grade on the basis of the thesis as submitted, and an overall result selected from the options as specified in clause (g) below.
+- Each examiner shall supply a written report on the thesis and recommend a mark and grade on the basis of the work as submitted, and an overall result selected from the options as specified in clause (h) below.

 - The examiners may recommend that a thesis:

-- be accepted subject to amendments being made at the discretion, and to the satisfaction, of the Head of Department concerned;
+- be accepted subject to minor corrections being made at the discretion, and to the satisfaction, of the Convener of Examiners.

 - does not meet the criteria for the award of the degree, but may be revised and resubmitted for examination;